 ensure_git_status_cleanto make sure we are not including code that is not checked into the repo

-- The input parameters for the sign_and_build lane will be the scheme and desired export method (‘app-store’ or ‘ad-hoc’) which need to match the Provisioning Profile we have selected for the target.
+- The input parameters for the sign_and_build lane will be the scheme and desired export method (‘app-store or ‘ad-hoc’) which needs to match the Provisioning Profile we have selected for the target.

-- Before publishing to an App Store we can run additional steps such as tagging the release and committing the tag on the appropiate branch -see add_git_tag to adapt params as needed.
+- Before publishing to an App Store we can run additional steps such as tagging the release and committing the tag on the appropriate branch -see add_git_tag to adapt params as needed.

 - The input parameters for the publish_appstore lane will be the scheme -which corresponds to a registered app in the App Store.

 Now that we have our Fastlane configuration, we can validate it by running it locally.
 But we want to set this up so it runs automatically whenever we push to the right branches, and we do not want to tie up our development machine’s resources while this process runs.

 This is where GitHub Actions comes in.
 The GitHub workflow file is checked into

 - Setup the required version of Node and install Node dependencies (for a React Native project)